 The number of new jobless claims for the week ending April 3 came in higher than anticipated.
 The total reported by the Department of Labor was 744,000.
 That’s higher than the 694,000 expected in a Dow Jones survey of economists.

-WorkingNation is always looking at stories addressing how different parts of the country are trying to get unemployed people back in the workforce.
+WorkingNation is always looking at stories addressing how different parts of the country are trying to get unemployed people back into the workforce.

 Here is some of what we found this week: